 This provides some flexibility in the arrival point (in our case we were staying in Mestre – off Venice island so meant we didn’t have to go into Venice on the coach to come all the way back on public transport).
 It’s also the cheapest way of getting from Treviso Airport to Venice.
 However, it requires using local services and at least one change.

+The cost of a trip to Italy can be expensive.
+Therefore, if you’re travelling on a budget I’d recommend taking the bus from Treviso Airport to Venice.
 You’ll start your journey by catching the Treviso Airbus which leaves from outside the airport every 10 minutes (the airport is only small so it’s easy to see the bus from the exit)

 You can pay for the bus by cash or card, however, you can only use one bank card per person (Helen and I wanted to pay for both of us using our joint bank account but this wasn’t possible).
 The journey costs €3.50 and sadly, you can’t use your transport card if you’ve purchased one in advance for your time in Venice.